 TPR's role is to act to protect the interest of pension scheme members and to enforce the law as it applies to occupational pension schemes.

 The regulations set out clearly the areas that TPR covers and the powers that are vested in it.
-For example, TPR can prohibit or disqualify trustees for acting unlawfully, and can impose fines on wrong doers.
+For example, TPR can prohibit or disqualify Trustees for acting unlawfully, and can impose fines.

 TPR can be contacted at: